adharshmk96/stk/docs/gsk.md

 	server.Start()

-	// for graceful shutdown
+	// prepare for graceful shutdown
 	done := make(chan bool)

-	// A go routine that listens for os signals
+	// A goroutine that listens for OS signals
 	// it will block until it receives a signal
-	// once it receives a signal, it will shutdown close the done channel go func() {
+	// once it receives a signal, it will shutdown and close the done channel go func() {
 		sigint := make(chan os.Signal, 1)
 		signal.Notify(sigint, os.Interrupt, syscall.SIGTERM)